jamesdinht/timesheet-automation/README.md

 `git clone https://github.com/jamesdinht/timesheet-automation.git`

-Setup [protractor](http://www.protractortest.org/#/) on your machine by following the instructions on their website
+Setup protractor on your machine by following the instructions on their website [here](https://www.protractortest.org/#/tutorial)

 Run the script